DaveHdz13/node_practice/README.md

 Node.js is a JavaScript runtime environment.

+> Using CommonJS may be not as modern as using the ES Modules but also helps understand how things works and shows us 2 ways of doing code.

 ## First logs.js
 To run the logs of the file ```logs.js``` open the **terminal** and write ```node logs.js```.